 - "The hybrid battery pack resides under the cargo floor, so it doesn't compromise luggage room.
 That space would ordinarily go toward a spare tire; in lieu of one, the Touareg Hybrid has run-flat tires with a small repair kit." -- Cars.com

 - "Overall room is class-competitive, though the rear seat backs don't fold flat.
 The glovebox has decent capacity, but the center console and door pockets are generously sized." -- Consumer Guide (2012)

 Next Steps: Volkswagen Touareg Hybrid

-Get the U.S. News Best Price for the Volkswagen Touareg Hybrid
+- View the best prices for the 2013 Volkswagen Touareg Hybrid

 - See Luxury Midsize SUVs rankings